simonrodrig/personal-website/src/projects/databases.md

 However, easily the most complicated aspect of this project was the frontend, and doubly complicated by the fact none of our project members had prior web development experience.
-The frontend was written in pure JavaScript without any frameworks, and we utilized the official Google Maps library in order to display a map with markers.
+The frontend was written in JavaScript without any frameworks, and we utilized the official Google Maps library in order to display a map with markers.
 The website was quite difficult to maintain.
 Much of our code was littered with event listeners everywhere, and there was quite a bit of